 The Big Agnes Big Six hubless pole design is great for increasing stability and reducing bulk, but it means setup calls for a little more focus than poles that spring into place mostly on their own.
 There's also no getting around the fact that this chair is substantially heavier than the superlight models on the market.
 Still, we all know that person who is willing to haul an extra pound or two to improve their camp amenities.
 If you don't mind a little bit of extra weight, the Big Agnes Big Six offers unmatched comfort wrapped up in a reasonably small travel size.
 But if you want a lighter option without going the foam pad route, the 18-ounce Helinox Chair Zero can lighten your pack without completely sacrificing comfort.

 We should point out that this isn't really a chair, per se — you are still basically sitting on the ground.
 If you find getting up off the ground difficult and uncomfortable, this seat is probably not the best fit for your needs.
 But if you want a dry, warm spot to park your rear without adding more than a couple of ounces to your packs, this may be your best bet.
 But at the end of a long day, some backpackers covet a comfortable place to put their bum.
-If you fall into this category, the Big Agnes Big Six is the seat you'll want to be sitting in.
+Other minimalist options include the NEMO Chipper and the Therm-a-Rest Trekker Chair Kit.
+The REI Co-op Flexlite Air is the lightest of our traditional backpacking chairs, but we also found it to be less stable.

 The Helinox Chair Zero is our favorite chair for ultralight luxury.
 It barely misses being the lightest chair of its kind, yet it's significantly more comfortable and stable than its lightweight counterparts.
-When sitting down in the Zero, we immediately noticed the back support provided by its shape and the stability of the legs that keep its wobble to a minimum for such a light chair.
+When sitting down in the Zero, we immediately noticed the back support provided by its shape and the stability of the legs, which kept its wobble to a minimum for such a light chair.

 The seat pocket isn't as deep as some, which left our legs feeling less supported and our bums sliding forward.
 You'll find yourself sitting rather low to the ground, so this might not be the chair for folks who have trouble getting up from a low crouch.
 That said, for those of you wondering who the heck would bring a chair backpacking in the first place, we think this is the product that might change your mind.
 For a higher seat option, we like the wide Big Agnes Skyline UL Stool.
-You'll gain a whole 2.5 inches in height and only 2 ounces more in weight.
+We also really liked the NEMO Moonlite Elite Reclining.

 The Big Agnes Skyline UL Stool incorporates a modern backpacking chair design into stool form.
 The wide, scooped seat offers plenty of support and space for your rear, unlike some of the small tripod stools that have the unfortunate appearance of being swallowed up.
 The wide, 4-legged design with hubless poles enables this seat to be comfortable, stable, compact, and one of the lightest we tested.